WICG/dbsc/DBSCE/Overview.md

 ### Attestation Service:

-A service that is responsible for verifying the device registration and providing the attestation to the IdP.
+A service that is responsible for verifying that the binding key is issued by the expected device and providing the attestation of the key to the IdP.
 The attestation service can be owned by the IdP or a third party.
 DBSC(E) relies on the attestation service to validate the binding statement and ensure that the binding key and the device key belong to the same device.
 We have added details on the specifics of the binding artifacts generated during the device registration process, and the validation of the binding statement in the [DBSC(E) Key Generation](#key-generation-specifics) section.

 ### Device Registration (Pre-Session)